-For a complete list and specifications of OpenMP directives supported by the PGF77 and PGF95 compilers, along with descriptions of the related OpenMP runtime library routines, refer to Chapter 8, "OpenMP Directives for Fortran," on page 151.
+For a complete list and specifications of OpenMP directives supported by the PGF77 and PGFORTRAN compilers, along with descriptions of the related OpenMP runtime library routines, refer to OpenMP.

 Chapter 2.
-Fortran Data Types
+FORTRAN DATA TYPES

 Every Fortran element and expression has a data type.
 The data type of an element may be implicit in its definition or explicitly attached to the element in a declaration statement.
-This chapter describes the Fortran data types and constants that are supported by the PGI Fortran compilers.
+This section describes the Fortran data types and constants that are supported by the PGI Fortran compilers.